raihanjp98/sst-indonesia-1982-2022/README.md

 ## 📜 License

-This project is released under the [MIT License](LICENSE).
+This project is licensed under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
-You are free to use, modify, and distribute it with proper attribution.
+© 2025 Raihan Jauhari Pratama